louisr133/Sprint-Challenge-Redux-Smurfs/Answers.md

 1. What is the difference between Application state and Component state?
 When would be a good time to use one over the other?

-  Application state can be accessed anywhere, where are Component state is usually only accessed in that particular component.
+  Application state can be accessed anywhere, whereas Component state is usually only accessed in that particular component.
   Creating a form would be a good use of component state, because the whole application doesn't need that information.

 1. What is middleware?